s1gawron/stock-exchange-app/ReadMe.md

 # Stock app

-Stock web application - first project to my CV - still a lot to add or improve - Technologies: Spring, JPA, Hibernate
+Stock web application - first project to my CV - still a lot to add or improve - Technologies: Spring, JPA, Hibernate, Docker, Kubernetes

 This app was created to simulate transactions you can do on Warsaw Stock Exchange with real time listings.